AbirAhmed72/MediMatch-Clinical-Symptom-Mapper-and-Specialist-Recommender/README.md

 ## TODO:

-Currently we are using Huggigface Transformer to extract symptoms from text which is supervised learning method.
+Currently we are using Huggingface Transformer to extract symptoms from text which is supervised learning method.

 **Next if possible we can try to do some semi-supervised learning for achieveing better accuracy**